What We Do

 Student Financial Services Advisory Board

-Together with the Undergraduate Assembly, GAPSA co-chairs the newly appointed Student Financial Services Advisory Board, to facilitate discussion between students and administrators.
+Along with the Undergraduate Assembly, GAPSA has representation on the Student Financial Services Advisory Board, which facilitates discussion between students and administrators.”

 GAPSA has begun working with a committee from Penn Library to increase awareness amongst graduate students of library resources, as well as advocate the concerns of graduate students regarding space and collection management.